chringel21/chringel.dev/content/blog/2022/google-maps-clone-part-2/index.md

 Once everything's done, you can even send a sample query to `http://localhost:8080/search?`, i.e. [http://localhost:8080/search?q=berlin](http://localhost:8080/search?q=berlin).

-{% image "./images/nominatim-query-response.png", "Nominatim query response" %}
+{% imagenjk "./images/nominatim-query-response.png", "Nominatim query response" %}

 Be sure to let Nominatim run in the background, we'll need it in the next step.